mmazzarolo/the-starter-app/01-project-setup/README.md

 Create React Native App allows us to build a React Native app without any build configuration.
 To hide the build configuration from the developer, [Create React Native App uses Expo] under the hood.
 That said, we are not planning to use many Expo component or API, so feel free to use the standard `react-native init` to kickstart the project.
-If you haven't already, you can install Create React Native App running:
+If you haven't installed Create React Native App already, you can do it by running:

 ```bash
 # Using npm